3662/tic-tac-toe-player-Monte-Carlo-Control-/README.md

   - Epsilon is set to 10 (explores 0.1 and exploits 0.9)
   - Positions are initialized to 1 to encourage selection of unseen positions
   - At the end of the game, simply update the value of each position seen

-Some challenges:
-  - The program requires a large number of simulations to be strong against human opponents
 ```